Segre numbers, a generalized King formula, and local intersections: Multiplying a Lelong current by a Cartier divisor

 Consider now the general case.
 By linearity, we may assume that $Z$ is irreducible.
 If $h$ vanishes identically on $Z$ and $\Re\lambda$ is large, then $v^\lambda\wedge [Z]=0$, and thus it trivially extends to $\lambda\in\C$.
 Assume that $h$ does not vanish identically on $Z$.
 Let $i\colon Z\hookrightarrow X$ be an embedding and let $\pi\colon \widetilde Z\to Z$ be a smooth modification of $Z$ such that $\pi^* i^*h$ is locally a monomial; such a modification exists due to Hironaka's theorem on resolution of singularities.
 After a partition of unity we are back to the case above.
 It follows that $\pi^*i^*v^\lambda$ has an analytic continuation to $\Re\lambda>-\epsilon$ for some $\epsilon>0$ and thus $v^\lambda\w[Z]=i_* \pi_*( \pi^*i^*v^\lambda)$ has the desired analytic continuation.
 The value at $\lambda=0$ is equal to

 which proves the second statement, since $(\log|h|^2)[Z]=i_*\pi_*(\log|\pi^*i^*h|^2)$. \end{proof}

 Let $H$ denote the Cartier divisor defined by $h$.
 We define $[H]\wedge [Z]$ as the value of \eqref{billy} at $\lambda=0$.
-According to the lemma it does not depend on the particular choice of $h$ defining $H$; in fact it is the Lelong current of the proper intersection of $H$ and the irreducible components of $Z$ that are not contained in $H$, i.e.,
+According to the lemma it does not depend on the particular choice of $h$ defining $H$.
+It follows from the definition that

-If $H$ and $Z$ intersect properly, thus $[H]\w [Z]=[H\cdot Z]$.
-In fact, we can take this as the definition of the proper intersection $[H\cdot Z]$, cf. Section \ref{lelongcurrents}.